ACCESS

 However by their nature, age or original use, they may not have been intended for theatre performances and their audiences.
 Nevertheless we will always seek to ensure that access is a priority throughout our production process and that our shows are as accessible and as welcoming as possible.

-Carers: Registered disabled patrons who are unable to attend without a carer will automatically be offered a complimentary ticket for their essential companion.
-Please call the Box Office to arrange.
+Companion/Carers: Patrons who are unable to attend without a carer will automatically be offered a complimentary ticket for their essential companion.
+Please call the Box Office on 01483 304384 to arrange this.
 GSC Stewards are on hand at every performance to assist patrons to and from their seats.

 To enable us to make your experience as enjoyable and comfortable as possible, please call the Box Office on 01483 304384 or email our Front of House team in advance if you have any questions that are not answered below.